jennystinehour/CodePathPreWork/README.md

-# Android Prework - *Hello World Greetings App*
+# Android Prework - *Greetings App*

 Submitted by: **Jenny Stinehour**

-**Hello World Greetings App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Greetings App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **3** hours spent in total